carlosvts/raytracing/README.md

 ## About the Project

 This project implements a real-time ray casting/tracing system.
 The goal is to simulate the interaction of "light" or field of view with geometric obstacles in a 2D environment.
-Main objective: understand more about ray casting and computer graphics while enhancing C++ skills
+Main objective: understand more about ray casting and computer graphics while enhancing C++ skills.

 The architecture separates the core physics logic (`raytracing`) from the drawing logic (`renderer`), ensuring modular and maintainable code.